Morgy93/foodsharing/docs/src/system-architecture-pattern.md

 ### Database

-The database is the man storage for the permanent required information.
+The database is the main storage for the permanent required information.
 The description of it can found in the dev documentation

 - [Use of database with codebase](https://devdocs.foodsharing.network/database.html)
 - [Description of all tables](https://devdocs.foodsharing.network/database-tables-columns.html)

+### Cache (Redis)